-The first time that Kurt used the guitar for an actual live gig appears to be at Beehive Music & Video store in Seattle on September 16, 1991, which was right after the band returned from the European tour and was about to release their second album, Nevermind on September 24.
-After the release, the album slowly started climbing the Billboard Top 200 list, achieving #144 in the first week, #109 second, #65 third, #35 fourth, and then went #17, #9, #4, and finally hit #1 on January 11, 1992, losing a few rankings in between.
+Be that as it may, the first time that Kurt used this guitar for an actual live gig appears to be at Beehive Music & Video store in Seattle on September 16, 1991, which was right after the band returned from the European tour and was about to release their second album, Nevermind, on September 24.
+After its release, the album slowly started climbing the Billboard Top 200 list, achieving #144 in the first week, #109 second, #65 third, #35 fourth, and then went #17, #9, #4, and finally hit #1 on January 11, 1992, losing a few rankings in between.
 At that point, the album was selling around 300,000 copies a week.

 Nevermind tour, In Utero studio sessions

 It seems that Kurt used the Mustang only occasionally during the Nevermind tour, as it was seen only on a few odd gigs early on – for example, at a gig played at First Avenue, Minneapolis, on October 14, 1991, and at Trees Club on October 19th.
 By early November, Nirvana went on a European tour, and it seems that Kurt didn’t carry the guitar with him, and relied mostly on his 1965 Fender Jaguar finished in sunburst.

 The next time the Mustang guitar appeared on stage seems to be around October 1992 (see photos at Crocodile Cafe, Seattle, October 4, 1992), and it was used a few times around that period, ending with a concert played on April 9, 1993, at San Francisco’s Cow Palace (Bosnian Rape Victim Benefit).
 From what one can tell based on photos and videos, that was the last time Kurt was ever seen with the guitar.